ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 {: #fs-add-tags-api}
 {: api}

 As described in the [Beta VPC API](/apidocs/vpc-beta) reference [versioning](/apidocs/vpc-beta#api-versioning-beta) policy, support for older versions of the beta API is limited to 45 days.
 Therefore, beta API requests must specify a `version` query parameter date value within the last 45 days.
-You must also provide `generation` parameter and specify `generation=2`.
+You must also provide the `generation` parameter and specify `generation=2`.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc#api-generation-parameter).
 {: requirement}

-#### Adding user tag when a file share is created
+#### Adding a user tag when a file share is created
 {: #fs-add-tags-new-share-api}

 Make a `POST /shares` request and specify the `user_tags` property.
 This example creates a share with three user tags, `env:test1`, `env:test2`, and `env:prod`.